biobakery/humann/readme.md

 9. [SAMtools](http://samtools.sourceforge.net/) (only required if bam input files are provided)
 10. [Biom-format](http://biom-format.org/) (only required if input or output files are in biom format)

-Please install the required software in a location in your `$PATH` or provide the location with an optional argument to HUMAnN2.
+Please install the required software in a location in your `$PATH` or provide the location with an optional argument to HUMAnN 2.0.
 For example, the location of the Bowtie2 install ($BOWTIE2_DIR) can be provided with "--bowtie2 $BOWTIE2_DIR".

-Some of the required dependencies are installed automatically when installing HUMAnN2 with pip.
-If these dependencies do not appear to be installed after installing HUMAnN2 with pip, it might be that your environment is setup to use wheels instead of installing from source.
-HUMAnN2 must be installed from source for it to also be able to install dependencies.
-To force pip to install HUMAnN2 from source add one of the following options to your install command, "--no-use-wheel" or "--no-binary :all:".
+Some of the required dependencies are installed automatically when installing HUMAnN 2.0 with pip.
+If these dependencies do not appear to be installed after installing HUMAnN 2.0 with pip, it might be that your environment is setup to use wheels instead of installing from source.
+HUMAnN 2.0 must be installed from source for it to also be able to install dependencies.
+To force pip to install HUMAnN 2.0 from source add one of the following options to your install command, "--no-use-wheel" or "--no-binary :all:".

 If you always run with input files of type 2, 3, and 4 (for information on input file types, see section [Workflow by input file type](#markdown-header-workflow-by-input-file-type)), MetaPhlAn2, Bowtie2, and Diamond are not required.
 Also if you always run with one or more bypass options (for information on bypass options, see section [Workflow by bypass mode](#markdown-header-workflow-by-bypass-mode)),